zhenging/math265a/notes/06_application_of_integration/0603_volume_by_slicing.md

 \end{aligned}
 $$

-61\. **Cavalieri’s principle** Cavalieri’s principle states that if two solids of equal altitudes have the same cross-sectional areas at every height, then they have equal volumes (see figure).
+61\. **Cavalieri's principle** Cavalieri's principle states that if two solids of equal altitudes have the same cross-sectional areas at every height, then they have equal volumes (see figure).
 a.
-Use the theory of this section to justify Cavalieri’s principle.
+Use the theory of this section to justify Cavalieri's principle.
 >Solution
 By the slicing method, $V = \dint_a^b A(x)dx$, Because the two solid have the same cross-sectional areas ($A(x)$) at every height ($x$), they must have the same volume ($V$).